bablr-lang/bablr-vm/README.md

 More documentation here soon.
 In the mean time check out [the BABLR grammar for CSTML](https://github.com/bablr-lang/language-cstml/blob/trunk/lib/node.grammar.js)!

+You can also see a desugared grammar for regex [here](https://github.com/bablr-lang/language-regex-vm-pattern/blob/trunk/lib/node.grammar.js), which is a great way to get a sense for the architecture.

 ## Prior Art

 BABLR is actually portmanteau of [Babel](https://babeljs.io/), and [ANTLR](https://www.antlr.org/).
 It would be reasonable to describe this project as being a mixture of the ideas from those two, with a bit of help from [SrcML](https://www.srcml.org/), [Tree-sitter](https://tree-sitter.github.io/), and the fabulous [Redux](https://redux.js.org/).